deadsnakes/python3.5/Doc/library/configparser.rst

 .. seealso::

    Module :mod:`shlex`
-      Support for a creating Unix shell-like mini-languages which can be used as an alternate format for application configuration files.
+      Support for creating Unix shell-like mini-languages which can be used as an alternate format for application configuration files.

    Module :mod:`json`
       The json module implements a subset of JavaScript syntax which can also